Srijan1683/Meridian/README.md

 The memory system uses ChromaDB for semantic retrieval and PostgreSQL for structured persistence.
 Background workers summarize completed sessions and store long-term memories for future recall.

+## Current Status

+The project currently has the embedding and short-term memory foundation in place.
+ChromaDB is configured for persistent vector storage, embeddings support single-text and batch usage, and the memory layer can store, retrieve, filter, and delete session memories.

+Short-term memory smoke tests cover bootstrap behavior, semantic retrieval, and context formatting.
+The next major step is connecting this memory layer into the research flow before moving on to long-term session summarization.

 ## Research Flow

 ### Deep Research